-Wi-Fi speed and coverage explained
+Wi-Fi speed and coverage explained for TELUS Business customers

 What is internet and Wi-Fi speed?

 Understanding the difference between internet speed and Wi-Fi speed is important.
 Internet speed is the upload and download speed that is stated on your internet speed plan on your bill — this is what you pay for.
 Think of internet speed as the “pipe” that enters your building.
 Once inside the building, all your devices that need to access the internet are connected to the modem either via ethernet or Wi-Fi.